Advancing equity in health professional education

 Damion Drapac Access Fund

-This small, flexible fund provides emergency aid when medical students are in urgent need of extra support due to personal or financial crisis.
-Support will be tailored to the specific needs of the student in question, and is executed at the Program Director’s discretion.
+This small, flexible fund provides support when medical students are in need of extra support beyond what the University would generally provide, due to personal or financial circumstances.
+Support will be tailored to the specific needs of the student in question, and is allocated at the Program Director’s discretion.
+Examples of circumstances where students have previously received support include unexpected medical costs, support to transition to a new clinical learning site, or support for childcare costs during rescheduled assessments.

 Give today for their tomorrow